 - Settlement fee

 When refinancing a home, borrowers can expect to pay closing costs again for the same fees they initially paid when purchasing the home.
-Typically, refinance closing costs can be anywhere from 2 to 6 percent of the total loan amount, but multiple factors can impact how much you pay for closing costs after a refinancing.
+Typically, refinance closing costs can be anywhere from 2 to 6 percent of the total loan amount, plus any prepayment penalties and the costs of paying off any second mortgages that may exist.
+Multiple factors can impact how much you pay for closing costs after a refinancing.
 Luckily though, you will not need a real estate closing attorney for a simple refinance.

 Overview of how long it takes to refinance a home